If you’re new to eating a plant-based diet, you might feel overwhelmed with how to proceed so I have gathered these classic plant-based recipes.

 7 Classic Plant-Based Recipes

-A classic red sauce made with organic canned tomatoes what can be used over pasta or in your favorite lasagna, the base of a stew or soup or even an Indian Chana Masala.
+A classic red sauce made with organic canned tomatoes that can be used over pasta or in your favorite lasagna, the base of a stew or soup or even an Indian Chana Masala.

 Pressure Cooker Beans: